HDCVLab/UHD4K_UHD8K/README.md

 ## Our propsoed UHD4K and UHD8K Datasets

 We construct two large-scale 4K and 8K Ultra-High-Definition datasets (i.e., UHD4K and UHD8K) for low-level image enhancement.
-Each of the datasets provides different settings for image super resolution (SR), image deraining (Derain), low light image enhancement (LOL), and image reflection removal (IRR).
+Each of the datasets provides different settings for image super resolution (SR), image deraining (Derain), low light image enhancement (LLIE), and image reflection removal (IRR).

 ****